Seven Campaigns to Re-establish Haitian Democracy

 States of America.

-CAMPAIGN THREE:
+THREE:

-elections; pursue the unconditional return and release of
+Legislative elections; pursue the unconditional return and

-2004 Coup D'etat and investigation of U.S./Canada/European
+29, 2004 Coup D'etat and investigation of U.S./Canada/European

 Union funding of known Haitian human rights abusers and mercenaries